 - From the day he signed with Miami to the day his second run in Cleveland ended, LeBron and/or his team played this role to the entire rest of the Eastern Conference.
 For those eight seasons, he and his team won their division and the conference finals every single year, placing either 1st or 2nd in the bracket in all but the last of those years—and in a conference where sub-.500 teams snuck into the playoffs onto the regular, the list of contenders who even had a chance of knocking LeBron and company down was never longer than one or two names.

 - Before the 2021 NBA Playoffs, LeBron himself was seen as that for every single first round opponent for every single team he went up against.
-Before matching up against the Phoenix Suns that season as the #7 seed, he managed to never lose an entire series in the first round to anyone whenever he entered the NBA Playoffs, usually making due with his opponents there with little to no trouble whatsoever.
+Before matching up against the Phoenix Suns that season as the #7 seed, he managed to never lose an entire series in the first round to anyone whenever he entered the NBA Playoffs, usually making do with his opponents there with little to no trouble whatsoever.
 In fairness to LeBron and the Lakers, his team was one of only two total teams to have little rest between playing in the 2020 NBA Finals and starting the 2020-21 season only two months later.
 However, after leading against the Suns 2-1 at one point, Anthony Davis ended up with injury issues, which combined with the Suns being extra motivated by perceived embarrassment in Game 3 of that series caused by LeBron himself (and Andre Drummond on the bench), led to his first defeat in a series to someone in the first round.note

 - Bash Brothers: When he was on the Heat, LeBron was this with Dwyane Wadenote , one of his best friends off the court.
 One of their signature moves was an alley-oop pass to one another.

 - By the time Anthony Davis was traded to the Lakers in 2019, he established this relationship with LeBron - one that actually had roots in the distant past when a younger Davis once traveled to Ohio to attend a basketball seminar ran by James.
-Their subsequent season saw them perform to such a great degree that their collective statline made them rival some of the greatest duos in Lakers' franchise history, such as Kobe Bryant and Shaquille O'Neal, and Magic Johnson and Kareem Abdul-Jabbar.
+Their subsequent season saw them perform to such a great degree that their collective statline made them rival some of the greatest duos in Lakers' franchise history, such as Kobe Bryant and Shaquille O'Neal or Magic Johnson and Kareem Abdul-Jabbar.

 - Chew Toy: The Toronto Raptors are this to him.
 From 2016-2018, the Raptors faced LeBron and the Cavaliers in the playoffs three straight times, losing each series soundly.
 While the 2016 contest was a hard fought one in the Conference Finals, the 2017-2018 second-round series were utter bloodbaths in which the Cavs would sweep the Raptors in 4 straight games each, with LeBron being a major factor in each sweep, and despite the Raptors being favored in both series.
 It got so bad that people were poking fun at Toronto, calling it LeBronto, a spin on how badly LeBron has manhandled the Raptors.
 Incidentally, Toronto would win the NBA title in LBJ's first season in L.A. - one that he wasn't in to begin with.